Skip to Content

 • Duration: 1 to 4-1/2 hours | Cost: USD 85.00 to USD 99.00

-While most tours center around water activities, get off the beaten path on a horseback adventure.
-There are various tours, from a quick 30-minute trip with Mr Sanchos Beach Club or much longer excursions through the local jungle.
+Most tours focus on water activities, but you can explore off the beaten path with a horseback adventure.
+Options range from a quick 30-minute ride at Mr. Sancho’s Beach Club to longer excursions through the local jungle.

-If you prefer a port excursion from the port, it’s best to arrange one through your cruise line.
-Royal Caribbean, Celebrity, and NCL have a 4-1/2-hour tour which includes transportation to and from the horse ranch.
+For a port excursion, booking through your cruise line is convenient.
+Royal Caribbean, Celebrity, and NCL offer a 4.5-hour tour that includes transportation to and from the ranch.

 5. Take A Jeep Tour